Your tenancy agreement will state how often the rent is charged (normally weekly or monthly) and will state when you need to pay your rent.

 Please contact us if you would like to discuss options to ensure your rent is being paid on time.

 Housing benefit is now being phased out and replaced by Universal Credit which will be paid directly to you every month.
 This means that it will no longer be possible for us to identify tenants who are receiving help with payment of their rent.
-For more information on Universal Credit please see our Universal Credit and changes to your benefit page.
+For more information on Universal Credit please see our understanding Universal Credit page.

 BetterOff Hyde is an online service which allows you to check your entitlement to benefits and fill out benefits and appeals forms on-line, saving them when you need to.
 There’s a job search tool and a journal that helps you to prove you’re looking for jobs to the job centre.